14 ways to say “You’re welcome” in Italian

 Di niente / Di nulla are used as much as prego.

-They can be used both in formal and informal situations.
+They are versatile and can be used in both formal and informal contexts.

-“Di nulla” is more formal and “Di niente” more informal.
+“Di nulla” is typically more formal, while “di niente” is more informal in tone.

 Grazie per il passaggio